pwarocks/shinydemos/CONTRIBUTING.md

 * All your contributions (including images, source code, etc) will be under a liberal license (blahblah license).

+It means that everything that you will be contributing to shinydemos can be used by anyone else.
+We don't want to have to enter in complicated legal stuff, do we?
+Let's just share stuff.

+If you are using images be sure there are your owns.
+Do not reuse images of someone else.

 # Additional Resources